brian-carroll/elm-compiler/README.md

 - Emscripten calls the C `main` function after the WebAssembly module is loaded
 - Initialise GC
 - Call any initialisation functions for top level values, in dependency order.
 Allocate them on the heap and register them as GC roots.
 - Initialise the JS/Wasm wrapper.
-(In hindsight, this step could be eliminated.)
+(This step could be eliminated in a future refactor.)